 Comparing the best cookware set Circulon Calphalon

 Comparing a full product line is a difficult thing to do.
-You need to make sure you are comparing apples to apples.
+First, you need to make sure you are comparing apples to apples.
 These are two great cookware sets and have everything a family or homeowner would need.
-They are both nonstick coatings and have about the same reviews, the main difference is look and price.
+They are both nonstick coatings and have about the same reviews; the main difference is look and price.
 They can be used on induction cooktops and gas stoves.

 Circulon Acclaim Hard-Anodized Nonstick Surface 13 Piece